Allen Parducci

-Allen Parducci (born 1925) is an American psychologist.
-Educated at the University of Michigan (B.A. in Philosophy, 1949) and University of California, Berkeley (PhD in Experimental Psychology, 1954), Professor Allen Parducci started his academic career at the University of Oregon and Swarthmore College before arriving at the University of California, Los Angeles in 1957, where he has remained ever since, becoming a Professor Emeritus in 1989.
+Allen Parducci (December 25, 1925 – August 6, 2023) was an American psychologist.
+Educated at the University of Michigan (B.A. in Philosophy, 1949) and University of California, Berkeley (PhD in Experimental Psychology, 1954), Professor Allen Parducci started his academic career at the University of Oregon and Swarthmore College before arriving at the University of California, Los Angeles in 1957, where he became a Professor Emeritus in 1989.

-Influenced by his father from a young age, Allen Parducci has said that it was his father who believed that pleasure and pain must always be balanced, an insight which would later serve to be important to the development of range–frequency theory.
+Influenced by his father from a young age, Parducci said that it was his father who believed that pleasure and pain must always be balanced, an insight which would later serve to be important to the development of range–frequency theory.
 Parducci was an extremely influential cognitive psychologist, who conducted research on topics relating to happiness, psychophysical judgment scales, and experimental research on contextual effects.
 The essential idea behind his research on happiness, was, as he put it: "that the happy life is one in which the best of whatever is experienced comes relatively often".